crossplane/crossplane/docs/api/crossplaneio/stack-azure/network-azure-crossplane-io-v1alpha3.md

 -----|------|------------
 `name` | string | Name - The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
 `virtualNetworkName` | string | VirtualNetworkName - Name of the Subnet&#39;s virtual network.
+`virtualNetworkNameRef` | [VirtualNetworkNameReferencerForSubnet](#VirtualNetworkNameReferencerForSubnet) | VirtualNetworkNameRef references to a VirtualNetwork to retrieve its name
 `resourceGroupName` | string | ResourceGroupName - Name of the Subnet&#39;s resource group.
+`resourceGroupNameRef` | [ResourceGroupNameReferencerForSubnet](#ResourceGroupNameReferencerForSubnet) | ResourceGroupNameRef - A reference to the the Subnets&#39;s resource group.
 `properties` | [SubnetPropertiesFormat](#SubnetPropertiesFormat) | SubnetPropertiesFormat - Properties of the subnet.